1895 Western University of Pennsylvania football team: At Emerald Athletic Club

-at West Virginia
+At West Virginia

 The first game of the Backyard Brawl took place October 26, 1895 in Morgantown, West Virginia.
 Since the Western boys had to catch a train home, the game was composed of 25-minute halves.
 The game was hotly contested and not without disputes.
 Keely of West Virginia scored a touchdown twelve minutes into the game but the goal kick after was missed by Leps.
 Later in the first half, Rugh of the Universities caught a bad punt by Rankin behind the goal.
 West Virginia argued that they should get credit for a touchdown.
 The WUP eleven argued it was a touchback.
 According to the Wheeling Daily Intelligencer reporter - "after some heated discussion, both teams agreed that a safety would be called instead of a touchdown for the Mountaineers."
 That made the score at halftime 6–0 in favor of the Mountaineers.
 The second half was scoreless.
 Then, The Wheeling Daily Intelligencer published the score as 10–0.
 The Pittsburgh papers have it as 6–0.
 The Pitt Media Guide lists the score as 8-0.
 The Western University Courant article written by Ned Johnston, who was on the field, stated both teams agreed to keep the score 4-0 and that the argument was settled as a touchback.
 He also expressed disappointment in the boorish behavior of the "semi-civilized" Mountaineer fans and the six hour train ride to get to and from Morgantown.
 A heated rivalry was born.

 The WUP starting lineup for the first West Virginia game was Charles Burheim (center), John Rugh (left guard), Cohen (left guard), Morris Gelb (right tackle), Murray (left tackle), Thomas (right halfback), George Neale (left halfback), Al Marshall (right end), J. P. Linn (left end), James Frazier (quarterback) and Charles Rankin (fullback).

-at Washington & Jefferson
+At Washington & Jefferson

-On November 2, the WUP squad traveled to Washington, Pennsylvania to take on the Washington & Jefferson.
+On November 2, the WUP squad traveled to Washington, Pennsylvania to take on Washington & Jefferson.
 The WUP eleven was outweighed and unable to stop the rushes of the Washington & Jefferson backfield.
 Frye and Fiscus scored for Washington & Jefferson in the first half and the score stood 10–0 at halftime.
 In the second half Washington & Jefferson continued to run through the WUP defense, as Brownlee, Fiscus, Frye and Ely each scored a touchdown.
 The final score read 28–0.
 The Pittsburg Post summed it up best: "The W.U.P. played a clean, fast game but could do nothing with the W. &.
 J. line."

 The WUP lineup for the W. & J. game was Al Marshall (left end), Smith (left tackle), Young (left guard), Charles Burheim (center), Cohen (right guard), John Rugh (right tackle), Montgomery (right end), James Frazier (quarterback), Davis (right halfback), Thomas (left halfback), and George Neale (fullback).